Best Air Purifiers of 2020

 Authors Steven Tata and Max Mutter have spent the last three years researching and testing a variety of health and wellness products including air purifiers, humidifiers, electric toothbrushes, and fitness trackers.
 They've also tested a myriad of other home and kitchen products, from security cameras and wireless speakers to toaster ovens and pressure cookers.

 To test our lineup of the best purifiers, we used a professional grade air quality meter to measure airborne particulate concentrations, and tested all of the purifiers in the same 150 square foot room to keep conditions as consistent as possible.
-To choose the models that made it into this review, we researched over 100 different products before whittling it down to the 13 most promising.
-We then spent over 200 hours testing not only the air quality that each machine produced, but also user friendliness, noise levels, and assessing overall operating costs.
+To choose the models that made it into this review, we researched over 100 different products before whittling it down to the 14 most promising.
+We then spent over 200 hours testing not only the air quality produced by each machine, but also user-friendliness, noise levels, and assessing overall operating costs.

 Related: How We Tested Air Purifiers